 Laws/Regulations Must Coincide with Technological Advances

-As of this year, 29 states and Washington D.C. have enacted legislation relating to autonomous vehicles (AV)—15 since just 2018.
+Autonomous vehicles (AV) programs are quickly becoming more prevalent.
+More than 30 states and the District of Columbia have enacted AV legislation with most of the action occurring since 2018.
 Since promulgation of California’s regulations in 2012 and 2014, more than 50 entities have applied to the California Department of Motor Vehicles (DMV) to test AV technology on California roadways.
 In the meantime, cars have grown increasingly reliant on AV technology to become “smarter” with each model, incorporating additional sensors, brake assist, and other semi-autonomous features to help people drive more safely and efficiently.

 AV technology is already everywhere.
 Our floors are cleaned by robot vacuums that sense and maneuver around furniture and drive our pets crazy (and make for cute internet cat videos).
 Autonomous technology in jet planes controls the flights we take around the world.
 And we send autonomously controlled rockets to explore space.
 AV technology is being developed, not just for commuters, but for commercial transit as well.
-Encouraging the development will be essential to continue California’s place as a technological leader.
+Encouraging the development of and providing incentives for deploying AV technology will be essential to continue California’s place as a technological leader.

 • Autonomous Means Many Things to Many People.
-California defines an AV as a vehicle equipped with autonomous technology that has the capability to operate the vehicle without the active physical control of or monitoring by a human operator.
+California defines an AV as a vehicle equipped with autonomous technology that is capable of operating the vehicle without active physical control or monitoring by a human operator.
 There are six levels of AV technology, which derive from the Society of Automotive Engineers (SAE) International and are set forth in the figure on the next page.
 Different regulations apply to each level of automation.

 The Policy Issues

 • Funding for AV Infrastructure.
-The 2017 transportation funding bill SB 1 (Beall; D-San Jose), in addition to providing much-needed repairs for California roadways, also allows for transportation dollars to be used for infrastructure improvements to support AV deployment.
+The transportation funding bill SB 1 (Beall; D-San Jose; Chapter 5, Statutes of 2017), in addition to providing much-needed repairs for California roadways, also allows for transportation dollars to be used for infrastructure improvements to support AV deployment.
 SB 1 states that “[t]o the extent possible and cost effective, and where feasible, the department and cities and counties receiving funds under the program shall use advanced technologies and communications systems in transportation infrastructure that recognize and accommodate advanced automotive technologies that may include, but are not necessarily limited to, charging or fueling opportunities for zero-emission vehicles, and provision of infrastructure-to-vehicle communications for transitional or full autonomous vehicle systems.”

 Despite these fears, experts predict that AVs will end up much safer than human-controlled ones.
-According to the California Office of Traffic Safety, traffic fatalities increased 7% from 3,387 in 2015 to 3,623 in 2016, and the 2015 Mileage Death Rate (MDR)—fatalities per 100 million miles traveled —was 1.01.
+According to the California Office of Transportation Safety, traffic fatalities increased 7% from 3,387 in 2015 to 3,623 in 2016, and the 2015 Mileage Death Rate (MDR)—fatalities per 100 million miles traveled—was 1.01.
 According to National Highway Transportation Safety Administration (NHTSA) data, which was collected from all 50 states and the District of Columbia, 37,461 lives were lost on U.S. roads in 2016, an increase of 5.6% from calendar year 2015.
-NHTSA found that distracted driving and drowsy driving fatalities declined, while deaths related to other reckless behaviors—including speeding, alcohol impairment and not wearing seat belts—continued to increase.
+NHTSA found that distracted driving and drowsy driving fatalities declined, while deaths related to other reckless behaviors—including speeding, alcohol impairment, and not wearing seat belts—continued to increase.

 AVs use a variety of technology, most of which does not depend upon attention spans, number of cocktail decisions, or whether your newborn kept you up all night.
 Computers do not listen to music, and they ignore (or can simultaneously respond to) texts while navigating roadways.
 Various technology is being tested by some or all of the manufacturers.

 Many automakers have advocated skipping straight to Level 5 automation for added safety.
 They argue, perhaps rightly, that humans are not capable of resuming control quickly enough to make human backups useful, and that skipping to Level 5 would allow regulators to adapt more quickly to technology.
-Experts project, depending upon the level of AV used, a reduction in collisions by as much as 90%, with the ensuing preservation of life.
+Experts project, depending upon the level of AV used, as much as a 90% reduction in collisions, with the ensuing preservation of life.

 Legislative and Regulatory Action in 2020

 • Commercial Testing and Deployment.
 The DMV anticipates continued exploration of testing and deployment of trucks and commercial vehicles in the coming years.
-Several California companies are developing vehicles for commercial use.
+Several California companies are in development for commercial use.
 Governor Gavin Newsom’s Office of Planning and Research published a set of principles at http://opr.ca.gov/planning/transportation/automated-vehicles.html to help guide the policy discussion.

 California should encourage the development of AV technology for transit and commercial operations.
-It should ensure that laws and regulations keep pace with advancing technology, are not duplicative, do not conflict with federal or other state laws, and that regulation is not overly burdensome, all while maintaining consumer safety.
+It should ensure that laws and regulations keep pace with advancing technology, are not duplicative, do not conflict with federal or other state laws, that California laws allow companies to receive compensation for their DMV-approved programs, and that regulation is not overly burdensome, all while maintaining consumer safety.
 With such a balance, California can remain at the technological forefront of AV development.

 Agriculture and Resources